nyahehnagi/tech_tests/bank_tech_test/README.md

 - I built on the deposit and added withdrawal.
 - I then introduced the concept of date when looking at the statement.
 I built the statement in small chunks, starting with the date element and hard coding the rest and then generalised debit/credit and finally added the balance
 - I have taken the approach that the balance is a computed value rather than a stored value
 - I have decided not to mock the moment package, this is because I want to test the date conversions are correct.
-The Account class however is mocked in the StatementFormatter

 # Classes
 ## Account = Responsible for the client account.